executablebooks/sphinx-external-toc/README.md

 - `reversed` (boolean): If `True` then the entries in the subtree will be listed in reverse order (default `False`).
   This can be useful when using `glob` entries.
 - `titlesonly` (boolean): If `True` then only the first heading in the document will be shown in the ToC, not other headings of the same level (default `False`).
+- `style` (string or list of strings): The section numbering style to use for this subtree (default `numerical`).
+  If a single string is given, this will be used for the top level of the subtree.
+  If a list of strings is given, then each entry will be used for the corresponding level of section numbering.
+  If styles are not given for all levels, then the remaining levels will be `numerical`.
+  If too many styles are given, the extra ones will be ignored.
+  The first time a style is used at the top level in a subtree, the numbering will start from 1, 'a', 'A', 'I' or 'i' depending on the style.
+  Subsequent times the same style is used at the top level in a subtree, the numbering will continue from the last number used for that style, unless `restart_numbering` is set to `True`.
+  Available styles:
+  - `numerical`: 1, 2, 3, ...
+  - `romanlower`: i, ii, iii, iv, v, ...
+  - `romanupper`: I, II, III, IV, V, ...
+  - `alphalower`: a, b, c, d, e, ..., aa, ab, ...
+  - `alphaupper`: A, B, C, D, E, ..., AA, AB, ...
+- `restart_numbering` (boolean): If `True`, the section numbering for the top level of this subtree will restart from 1 (or 'a', 'A', 'I' or 'i' depending on the style) (default `False`).

 These options can be set at the level of the subtree: